 - Mark it on your calendar.
 Be honest with yourself about how long it may actually take you to accomplish goals.
 Depending on your goal of course.

 - Create a monthly list of tasks that will bring you closer achieving your goal.
 (This goes along with breaking down your goals.
 But, writing them down and scheduling each task in your calendar does wonderful things for a PTSD survivors brain.
 Visually seeing tasks getting crossed off your list will motivate you to keep working hard.

 - Determine milestones ahead of time.
 For instance, if your goal is to save $5,000 a milestone could be reaching $1,000.
 The next milestone could then be $2,000 and so on.
 Doing so helps you measure your progress and how close you are.
 Additionally, if any adjustments are needed to accomplish goals.

 - Lastly, keep your goal on the front of your mind.
 One way to do this is to create a dream board.
 Another way is to type up your goal in large letters, print it out, and display it somewhere you will see it each morning and night.

 Share Your Goal with Us – Fellow PTSD Survivors

-Post on our Facebook page or leave a comment here listing your goal.
+Post on our Facebook page and leave a comment below of your goal.
 It’s nice to share and connect with other PTSD survivors.
-In the same fashion, the support system will lead you to accomplish goals!
+In the same fashion, this support system will lead you to accomplish goals!